CALL FOR APPLICATIONS – Spring/Summer 2023

-The Center for the Study of Ethnicity, Race and Immigration (CSERI) will award a number of graduate fellowships for research expenses and travel undertaken in the 2018-2019 academic year.
+The Center for the Study of Ethnicity, Race, and Immigration (CSERI) will award a number of Turner Schulman graduate fellowships for research expenses and travel undertaken during the Spring and Summer of 2023.

 Examples of research-related activities that may be funded include, but are not limited to: